parth0081/MACHINE-LEARNING-HANDS-ON-PROJECTS/IPL WIN PREDICTION/README.md

 This model is giving the accuracy score of : 0.9988753352366122

-## But here I have chosen Logistic Regression as my Predictor as it is not giving  the accuracy 'one-sided' as in the case of Random Forest Classifier.
+## But here I have chosen Logistic Regression as my Predictor- since it is not giving  the accuracy 'one-sided' as in the case of Random Forest Classifier.